Changes in shareholdings: part of rights sold, balance taken up as shares

 This situation is not straightforward and is best looked at by means of an example

-The deceased’s estate includes a holding of 1,000 qualifying shares valued at £2,000.
-The shares are bequeathed to C, the sole executor.
+Zoe’s estate includes a holding of 1,000 qualifying shares valued at £2,000.
+The shares are bequeathed to Clive, the sole executor.
 There is a rights offer on a 1 for 1 basis at £1 per share.
-C sells for £210 on the Stock Exchange the right to accept 500 shares.
-C accepts the remaining 500 shares, at a cost of £500, making a new holding of 1,500 shares.
+Clive sells the right to accept 500 shares for £210 on the Stock Exchange.
+Clive accepts the remaining 500 shares, at a cost of £500, making a new holding of 1,500 shares.

 In accordance with the general approach for calculating the losses on the sales:

-the value on death has to be increased to reflect the cost of the new shares, £500
+- the value on death has to be increased by £500 to reflect the cost of the new shares and